Skip to main content

 The Snipping Tool recorder exports as MP4 and supports audio recording.
 It's the simplest option for quick, area-specific screen captures on Windows 11.

-3. How to Record Screen on Mac
+3. How Do You Record Your Screen on Mac?

 Method 1: Screenshot Toolbar (Recommended)